umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

 ## DCB CERN QA

 !!! note
-    All these procedures will be automated by a single WinCC OA panel, please refer to [this section](#use-the-dcb-qa-panel) below on how to use it.
+    All these procedures are automated by a single WinCC OA panel, please refer to [this section](#use-the-dcb-qa-panel) below on how to use it.

 The DCB CERN QA will test the following aspects of 2 DCBs for a single run: